 One of the main advantages of studying online is not having to be logged on at set times.
 You can log into your learning materials when it suits you and participate asynchronously to discussion boards, complete readings or any other tasks required.
 Every now and then, your Online Learning Advisor will facilitate a ‘webinar’ and whilst we recommend you attend, it is not mandatory.
 The sessions are typically recorded for you to view at your convenience.

 Your learning materials are located conveniently in one spot in our online classroom called Canvas.
-Instructions on how to access your online classroom are located in your Student Portal.
+You can access your online classroom through your Student Hub.

 Assessment requirements including examinations differ from unit to unit.
 In most degree programs, there will be examinations that you must sit.
 Exams are taken at specified metro and regional exam centre venues around Australia.

 All undergraduate courses at Western Sydney University Online are Commonwealth supported for Australian citizens and permanent residents.
 This means undergraduate tuition fees are subsidised by the Government, giving you a lower rate of fees to pay.
 Fees can vary from course to course and the actual cost depends on the individual units you enrol in over the duration of your degree.
 For more information, visit Study Assist.

 As an Australian citizen, you may use a HELP-Loan to defer your fees.
 Once your income is above a certain level called the compulsory repayment threshold, you have to start repaying your HELP debt through the taxation system.
 The compulsory repayment threshold for the 2016-2017 income year is $54,869.
 For more information, visit Study Assist.
 After you have enrolled, you will be advised of the payment options available to you and the forms you are required to complete by certain dates.

 Assessment of exemptions usually takes up to 10 business days.
 If you are still awaiting an outcome, call your Course Consultant and they will provide an update for you.